 But for someone who doesn’t know exactly how much they’ll earn this month, this type of budgeting is a bit of a gamble.
 After all, you may not know how much you’ll earn until the end of the month and may not have the income in time to pay for that month’s expenses.

-Instead, I like to always budget ahead.
-So the money that goes into my bank account in September doesn’t get transferred to my personal checking as my “paycheck” until the following month.
+Instead, I like to always budget one month ahead.
+So the money that goes into my bank account in September doesn’t get transferred to my personal checking as my “paycheck” until the next month.

 That way, before October hits, I know exactly how much money I have available.

 When necessary, dip into your savings account to supplement your income

-One of the downsides of variable income is that some months your pay is a lot lower than others.
+One of the downsides of variable income is that in some months, your pay is a lot lower than in others.
 In the time I’ve been freelancing, I’ve learned that my income can vary drastically.

 In a perfect world, I would make at least enough each month to cover my bare minimum budget.
 But just in case that doesn’t happen, I want to be prepared.
 During those months where your income is lower than normal, you can dip into your savings account (the one you funded with your excess income) to help pay your bills.

 Have a large emergency fund

 Separate from your buffer account, you should also have a hefty emergency fund.
-3-6 months is a good size savings account, but I think closer to 9-12 months is ideal for someone who is self-employed.
+3-6 months is a good size savings account, but I think closer to 9-12 months is ideal for someone who is self-employed and has an irregular i

 That buffer account is to help pay the bills during any months when you earn less than normal.
 But the emergency fund is to help with any crazy expenses (like home repairs that cost thousands of dollars).